Pindar/alexa-template/README.md

 ```bash
 $ npm run deploy
 ```
-3. From the provided output of the last command copy the value of `SkillLambdaFunctionQualifiedArn` without colon and the number in the end and paste it to the URI in `.ask/config`.
+3. From the provided output of the last command copy the value of `SkillLambdaFunctionQualifiedArn` stripping off colon plus number (`:1`) and paste it as URI value in `.ask/config`.

 **Second: Deploy Skill**